yangtao8571/Mini_Android_Sqlite3_SQLTemplate/README.md

-# Android Sqlite3 SQLTemplate
+# Android Sqlite3 SQL Template
-This is TINY SIMPLE yet another Sql template framework for android sqlite3 database accessing.
+This is a TINY SIMPLE sql template framework for android sqlite3 like Mybatis.

 ## Features:
-1. All sqls are written in sql.xml template files, no need write hard-code sql strings in java files.
+1. All sqls are written in sql.xml files.
 2. Auto inject parameter into sql template.
-3. Auto parsing sql, auto remove syntax-error sql clause.
+3. Auto correcting sql statment, parsing sql ast-tree instead of using template language.

 ## Example:
 // define sql.xml